Shoe polish: Modern polish

-The first shoe polish to resemble the modern varieties (aimed primarily at inducing shine) were the British and British Commonwealth brands like Cherry Blossom, Kiwi, and Wren's.
-An advertisement published in March 1947 by Wren's claimed that William Wren originated the first wax polish in 1889.
-As the advertisement was endorsed with the Royal Warrant, its claim would be deemed creditable.
-However, the most well known brand was Kiwi; Scottish expatriates William Ramsay and Hamilton McKellan began making "boot polish" in a small factory in 1904 in Melbourne, Australia.
-Their formula was a major improvement on previous brands.
-It preserved shoe leather, made it shine, and restored colour.
-By the time Kiwi Dark Tan was released in 1908, it incorporated agents that added suppleness and water resistance.
-Black and a range of colors became available, and exports to Britain, continental Europe, and New Zealand began, although the polish is now made in the Far East.
-Previously owned by the Sara Lee Corporation since 1984, Kiwi was sold in 2011 to SC Johnson.
+The first shoe polishes aimed primarily at inducing shine were the British and British Commonwealth brands like Cherry Blossom, Kiwi, and Wren's.

+While the oldest brand is believed to be Wren's, Kiwi is arguably the best known.
+Scottish expatriates William Ramsay and Hamilton McKellan began making "boot polish" in a small factory in 1904 in Melbourne, Australia.
+Their formula was a major improvement on previous brands as it preserved shoe leather, shined, and restored colour.
 Ramsay named the shoe polish after the kiwi, the national bird of New Zealand; Ramsay's wife, Annie Elizabeth Meek Ramsay, was a native of Oamaru, New Zealand.
 It has been suggested that, at a time when several symbols were weakly associated with New Zealand, the eventual spread of Kiwi shoe polish around the world enhanced the kiwi's popular appeal and promoted it at the expense of the others.
+Kiwi Dark Tan's release in 1908 incorporated agents that also added suppleness and water resistance.
+As black and a range of colors came available, exports to Britain, continental Europe, and New Zealand began.
+The polish is now made in Asia.
+The Sara Lee Corporation took ownership of the brand in 1984 until it was sold to SC Johnson, in 2011.

-A rival brand in the early years was Cobra Boot Polish, based in Sydney.
-Cobra was noted for a series of cartoon advertisements in The Sydney Bulletin, starting in 1909, using a character called "Chunder Loo of Akim Foo."
-Chunder is Australian slang for vomit, and possibly originated through the rhyming slang of Chunder Loo and spew (another slang word for vomit).
+A Kiwi brand rival in the early years was Cobra Boot Polish, based in Sydney, Australia.
+Cobra was noted for a series of cartoon advertisements starting in 1909 in The Sydney Bulletin.
+They featured a character named "Chunder Loo of Akim Foo."
+It is believed the Australian slang word for vomiting, "chunder," could have originated through the rhyming slang of "Chunder Loo" and "spew," another slang word for vomit.